 An ultrasonic gas flow meter measures natural gas for custody transfer and is used throughout the network in gathering, transmission, and distribution.
 Here we discuss the pros and cons of ultrasonic flowmeters.

-Clamp-on ultrasonic models are not approved in the U.S. for custody transfer at this time.
+This article focuses on inline ultrasonic meters, not clamp-on.
+Clamp-on ultrasonic models are not approved in the U.S. for custody transfer.
 They are nonintrusive as the transmitters clamp to the outside of the pipe.
-They are less accurate (about 1%) than the inline meter and used for monitoring, check metering, temporary flow measurement, and leak detection.
+They are less accurate (about 1%) than the inline meter and are used for monitoring, check metering, temporary flow measurement, and leak detection.

-Ultrasonic flow meters can measure the flow of nonconductive liquids, gases, and steam, something magnetic meters are limited in, and given that oil and gas production, transportation, and refining industries fluids are nonconductive, the ultrasonic flowmeter excels in that market.
+- Ultrasonic flow meters can measure the flow of nonconductive liquids, gases, and steam, but magnetic meters have limitations.
+Given that oil and gas production, transportation, and refining industries fluids are nonconductive, the ultrasonic flowmeter excels in that market.

-As a rule, the ultrasonic meters are highly accurate, repeatable and tolerate extreme temperatures.
+- Ultrasonic meters have high overall performance.
+They are highly accurate, repeatable, and tolerate extreme temperatures.
 They offer high rangeability and can measure in low- and high-flow conditions.
-They provide long-term reliability, and because they have no moving parts, they require little maintenance.
-They are self-diagnosing, and once calibrated they can determine measurement shifts.
+They provide long-term reliability and require little maintenance because they have no moving parts.
+In addition, they are self-diagnosing, and once calibrated, they can determine measurement shifts.
 The clamp-on models also offer flexibility and easy installation without penetrating the pipe.